-Usually what we focus on are what we notice most.
+Usually what we focus on is what we notice most.
 During a typical day, you might find more issues to complain about when you focus on the problems you face.
 But when you look at good things, you might start noticing more good things that are worth it.
-It will help concentrate more upon what is good and it gets better”.
+It will help concentrate more on what is good and it gets better”.
 We value all things that make us happy.
 It’s ok to be slow and let it be clear to notice the distraction.

 Create space in your diary

-One of the best ways to create more space in your life is to literally create space in your diary.
+One of the best ways to create more space in your life is to create space in your diary.
 Schedule some time each week for yourself to relax and recharge.
 This could be anything from reading a book to taking a walk in nature to spending quality time together with loved ones.

 Ready To Clear Your Clutter